sonata-nfv/tng-industrial-pilot/fsms/README.md

 # prints the log outputs of the SSM
 ```

+*Actually, this won't work at the moment because the FSM does not match the standard template!*

 ## Building and Publishing

 The SSM is automatically built and published on DockerHub, whenever a PR is merged into `master`.